Introducing your baby to reading: 0–12 months

 Here are a few great options for babies:

-• Cloth books often have fun sensory elements, like mirrors and rattles.
+• Cloth books are easy to handle and often have fun sensory elements, like mirrors and rattles.

 • Touch-and-feel books have different materials and textures.

-Choose colourful books with simple illustrations that your child will recognize (e.g., babies, toys, animals).
+Choose colourful books with varied illustrations of things that your child may or may not recognize (e.g., babies, toys, animals).

-You can create a picture book for your baby using photos of familiar people or objects, like their dad, grandmother, educator, or family dog.
-You can also cut out pictures from magazines (e.g., a baby, a cat, a car), paste them on a small piece of cardboard, and describe them to your child.
+You can create a picture book for your baby using photos of familiar people or objects, like their dad, their grandmother, their educator, or the family dog.
+You can also cut out pictures from magazines (e.g., a baby, a cat, a car), paste them on a small piece of cardboard, and show them to your child while describing the images.

 How to foster your child’s interest in reading